groucho75/phmisk/README.md

 ```
 You can visit `your-site.com/hello/johnny` to see it.

-For usage and more examples please see the [template engine homepage](http://www.raintpl.com).
+For usage and more examples please see the [template engine homepage: rain.TPL](http://www.raintpl.com).

 ***
 ORM database layer